 Program Philosophy and Foundation

-Omegon Residential Treatment Center is a nonprofit, dual-diagnosis facility which offers specialized treatment services for male and female adolescents, ages 12 to 17, who are experiencing serious emotional, social and/or behavioral disorders, combined with the abuse/dependency on mood-altering chemicals.
+Omegon Residential Treatment Center is a nonprofit, dual-diagnosis facility which offers specialized treatment services for male and female adolescents, ages 12 through 17, who are experiencing serious emotional, social and/or behavioral disorders, combined with the abuse/dependency on mood-altering chemicals.
+Omegon is a 4-to-9 month program.

 Omegon’s program operates from the philosophies of Cognitive Behavioral Therapy (CBT) and the Stages of Change.
 Our Phase System highlights these principles.
 CBT is evidence-based for both mental health and chemical health and focuses on the identification of unhelpful belief systems and cognitive restructuring in order to create healthier behavior patterns.
 CBT is a practical, action-oriented approach to coping with problems and enhancing personal growth.
 CBT places a good deal of its focus on the present: on currently-held attitudes, painful emotions and maladaptive behaviors that can sabotage a fuller experience of life.
 CBT also provides people with an individualized set of proven techniques for helping them to solve problems and identify coping skills.
 CBT then provides a variety of methods to help people reformulate their unhelpful beliefs into more sensible, realistic and helpful ones.